 - ¼ cup roasted pecans, roughly chopped

-- 1 teaspoon granulated sugar
+- ¾ teaspoon granulated sugar

-- salt and freshly ground black paper to taste
+- salt, pepper and sugar to taste

-- Add 1 tablespoon of the butter to a large oven proof pot fitted with a lid (a Dutch oven is perfect).
+- Brown the chestnuts.
+Add 1 tablespoon of the butter to a large pot fitted with a lid (a Dutch oven is perfect).
 Over medium heat, melt the butter to coat the bottom of the pot.
 Over medium-high heat, add the roasted, peeled chestnuts and sauté them until they are golden brown, about 5 minutes.

-- Stir in the balsamic vinegar, sugar, pecans, and the remaining 3 tablespoons of butter.
+- Add remaining ingredients.
+Stir in the balsamic vinegar, pecans, sugar, and the remaining 3 tablespoons of butter.
 Season to taste with salt and pepper.
 Serve!